marisademeglio/eleventypub/README.md

 The templates in this project are nunjucks and markdown.
 The configuration I use for markdown includes having it [output XHTML](https://github.com/marisademeglio/eleventypub/blob/5af185071780aa650ea79939b671177e1db3591f/.eleventy.js#L22).
 Then, in the `postbuild` step, all `html` files are [renamed to `xhtml`](https://github.com/marisademeglio/eleventypub/blob/5af185071780aa650ea79939b671177e1db3591f/postbuild.js#L16).
 Even so, there are surely still ways to produce EPUB-invalid XHTML with this setup.

 So, whatever you try, it's up to you to make sure that your output is valid.
-Be sure to [configure your tools](#configure-tools) so you can run EPUBCheck.

 ### What are the TOC options?

-Point to your TOC file from `pub.json`.
-Point to the final output, e.g. `toc/index.html`, not the input.
+Reference your TOC file from `pub.json`.
+Use the name of the output file, e.g. `toc/index.html`, not the source `toc.md`.

 In this basic example, the TOC is the file generated by [`src/toc.md`](https://github.com/marisademeglio/eleventypub/blob/master/src/toc.md).
-It is set to autogenerate, so the file is empty after the front matter data.
+Because it is set to autogenerate, the file is intentionally empty after the front matter data.

-If I wanted to specify a TOC manually, I would write something like:
+If I wanted to write a TOC manually, I would write something like:

 ```
 ---